Latest update: 13 July 2022

 On Ibiza, you can kiss an alpaca.
 Well, share an apple.
 Luckily, no tongue is involved.
+And you can even join a yoga class with alpacas!
 The Belgian couple San and Bart opened the first alpaca farm on the island in 2019: Es Currals.

 Small-scale alpaca farm